![]() |

 3. Peer review

 A manuscript is sent to the two most relevant investigators for a thorough review of the contents.
 The editor selects peer referees by recommendation of the Editorial Board members, or from the specialist database owned by the Editorial Board.
 If the Editorial Board decides it to be necessary, a further review for statistics may be additionally requested from the author.
-For this review, the names and affiliations of the authors are blinded as a process.
-A manuscript is also reviewed for English (in case of manuscript written in English).
+For this review, the names and affiliations of the authors are blinded during a review process.
+A manuscript is also reviewed for English.

 The usual reasons of rejection are insufficient originality, serious scientific flaws, poor quality of illustrations, or absence of a message that might be important to readers.
 The peer review process takes usually 4 weeks after the manuscript submission for review.